 FAQsFrequently Asked Questions

-Here are just some of the questions we’ve answered over the past 5 years since this site began.
+Here are just some of the questions we’ve answered over the 5 years this site has been up.
 Questions not covered?
 Send it to us here.

 Background, New Puppies